 Ok, now back to our robot!

 Now our robot looks like this:

-- You should define the task of your robot in one phrase.
+- Try to define the task of your robot in one concise phrase.

 - You can define your own keywords and call them in your task.